Henry V (1944 film): Reception

 According to Turner Classic Movies's Frank Miller, Olivier's Henry V was the first Shakespeare film to receive "both critical and popular acclaim."
 The British critics gave it a lukewarm welcome but word of mouth took care of that, and the film broke all records by running for 11 months in London.
 In 1946, a cagey release strategy in the United States was undoubtedly helped by the "ecstatic" reviews from U.S. critics, "hailing it as one of the screen's first great works of art and the most impressive directing debut since Orson Welles' Citizen Kane (1941)."

 Miller adds that "Olivier won Best Actor awards from the New York Film Critics Circle and the National Review, also capturing the latter's Best Picture award and coming within a few votes of beating The Best Years of Our Lives (1946) for the New York Film Critics Award in that category."

+Writing in The New Republic, film critic Manny Farber offered this appraisal of Olivier's performance:

 The film was highly acclaimed around the world.
 James Agee, who reviewed it separately for three publications, called it "one of the cinema's great works of art".
+Agee continues: "Henry V is one of the great experiences in the history of motion pictures.
+It is not, to be sure, the greatest...But Henry V is a major achievement—this perfect marriage of great dramatic poetry with the greatest contemporary medium for expressing it."
+British critic Leslie Halliwell gave it four of four stars: "Immensely stirring, experimental and almost wholly successful production of Shakespeare on film, sturdy both in its stylization and its command of more conventional cinematic resources for the battle."
+Pauline Kael, writing of Olivier: "His production—it was his first time out as a film director—is a triumph of color, music, spectacle, and soaring heroic poetry, and, as an actor, he brings lungs, exultation, and a guileful wit to the role.
+The film has true charm."